cncf/toc/proposals/serverlessworkflow.md

 The goals/roadmap of the project include:

+- finalize release v0.1.
-- moving the specification to v1.0.
+- keep improving specification to v1.0.
 - define requirements for implementation compliance.
 - define requirements for Serverless Workflow API/SDK.